 (2) Where the property in goods has not passed to the buyer, the unpaid seller has, in addition to his other remedies, a right of withholding delivery similar to and co-extensive with his rights of lien and stoppage in transitu where the property has passed to the buyer.

-Unpaid seller’s lien
+Division 2 — Unpaid seller’s lien

+[Heading inserted: No. 19 of 2010 s.
+44(2).]

 40. Seller’s lien

 (1) Subject to the provisions of this Act, the unpaid seller of goods who is in possession of them is entitled to retain possession of them until payment or tender of the price in the following cases, namely —